pavithraes/xprof/docs/memory_viewer.md

 ### Memory Viewer Components

-Memory Viewer consists of several key components:
+The Memory Viewer tool consists of several key components:

 1. User control dropdowns that let you customize the data that you’re
     visualizing: